NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/Workload-Factory-API-Samples/README.md

 - The `curl` command-line tool installed.
 - The `jq` command-line JSON processor installed.
 You can install it using your package manager, e.g., `apt-get install jq` on Debian/Ubuntu or `brew install jq` on macOS.

+## Notes:
+- All scripts allow you to set environment variables to pass options instead of having to use the command line options.
+For example, instead of using the `-t` option to pass the [BlueXP Refresh Token](https://docs.netapp.com/us-en/bluexp-automation/platform/create_user_token.html#1-generate-a-netapp-refresh-token), you can set the `REFRESH_TOKEN` environment variable.

+- All scripts use the `-h` option to display the help message, which includes the available options and their descriptions.

 Hopefully with these samples you'll be able to create your own scripts that use any the Workload Factory APIs.
 If you do create a new script, please consider contributing it back to this repository so that others can benefit from it.

-Note that all scripts allow you to set environment variables to pass options instead of having to use the command line options.
-For example, instead of using the `-t` option to pass the [BlueXP Refresh Token](https://docs.netapp.com/us-en/bluexp-automation/platform/create_user_token.html#1-generate-a-netapp-refresh-token), you can set the `REFRESH_TOKEN` environment variable.

-Also note that all scripts use the `-h` option to display the help message, which includes the available options and their descriptions.

 ## Available Scripts
 | Script | Description |